-Stakeholder Date Summary of Comments Action MECP 12-Dec-18 MECP advised of new process to submit notices along with a Project Information Form to regional representative.
+Stakeholder Date Summary of Comments Action МЕСР 12-Dec-18 MECP advised of new process to submit notices along with a Project Information Form to regional representative.
 Comment filed.
 GMBP submitted requested documents to MECP on 18-Dec-18.
-Bell Canada nada 18-Dec-18 Requested contact name to be removed from stakeholder list and suggested addressing as "attention to" so any Bell office recipient can open.
-Comment filed.Updates made to stakeholder list.
-MTCS 07-Jan-19 MTCS provided official response and showed interest in three areas including: archaeological resources (including land and marine); built heritage resources (including bridges and monuments); and cultural heritage landscapes.
-MTCS requested to remain on the stakeholder list.
+Bell Canada 18-Dec-18 Requested contact name to be removed from stakeholder list and suggested addressing as "attention to" so any Bell office recipient can open.
 Comment filed.
+Updates made to stakeholder list.
+MTCS MTCS provided official response and showed interest in three areas including: archaeological resources (including land Comment filed.
 No technical heritage studies were completed under this study.
 UTRCA 01-Feb-19 Confirmed receipt of Notice of Commencement.
 Expressed interest in the review of documents and proposed alternatives including draft Environmental Study Report and/or Assimilative Capacity Report.
-Stated that prior to undertaking any works in the regulated area including filling, grading, construction, alteration to a ■ Comment filed. ■ This Master Plan will not include an Environmental Study Report or Assimilative Capacity Report.
+Stated that prior to undertaking any works in the regulated area including filling, grading, construction, alteration to a Comment filed.
+This Master Plan will not include an Environmental Study Report or Assimilative Capacity Report.
 A copy of the final report will be sent to